Mason Tucker Embedded Software Engineer

 Work Experience

-- Owned firmware development for next-generation wearable audio devices across 3 product generations, leading the firmware stack across application firmware, audio DSP integration, and sensor fusion pipelines shipped on 40M+ shipped units.
+- Own firmware development for next-generation wearable audio devices across 3 product generations, leading the firmware stack from application firmware to audio DSP integration and sensor fusion pipelines, shipped on 40M+ units in the field.

-- Drove hardware-software integration with EE counterparts through board bring-up from schematics and datasheets, register-level driver design with EE counterparts, and signal-integrity triage on prototype boards, bringing up 14 PCB revisions and 4 SoC silicon spins on schedule.
+- Drove hardware-software integration on ARM Cortex-M (STM32) and ESP32 SoCs through board bring-up from schematics, register-level driver design with EE counterparts, and signal-integrity triage on prototype boards, bringing up 14 PCB revisions and 4 SoC silicon spins on schedule.

-- Designed the RTOS-based firmware architecture on Zephyr orchestrating 40+ concurrent tasks, applying priority-inheritance mutex design, deterministic ISR-to-thread handoff, and stack-watermark and starvation profiling, cutting worst-case scheduling jitter from 180 µs to 22 µs.
+- Designed the RTOS firmware architecture on Zephyr orchestrating 40+ concurrent tasks, applying priority-inheritance mutexes, deterministic ISR-to-thread handoff, and stack-watermark profiling, cutting worst-case scheduling jitter from 180 µs to 22 µs.

-- Authored peripheral driver development across 22 drivers including DMA-backed I2C and SPI sensor stacks, I2S audio codec drivers with circular buffers, and USB CDC and HID class implementations, sustaining 48kHz, 24-bit lossless audio end-to-end.
+- Authored 22 peripheral drivers, including DMA-backed I2C and SPI sensor stacks, I2S audio codec drivers with circular buffers, and USB CDC and HID class implementations, sustaining lossless audio at 48 kHz / 24-bit end-to-end.

-- Led firmware performance and power tuning via tickless idle and selective peripheral clock gating, ISR latency reduction via cache-friendly hot paths, and link-time-optimized binary and section pruning, lifting battery life from 22 hours to 34 hours while reclaiming 148 KB of flash.
+- Led firmware performance and power tuning via tickless idle and selective peripheral clock gating, ISR latency reduction on cache-friendly hot paths, and link-time-optimized section pruning, lifting battery life from 22 hours to 34 hours while reclaiming 148 KB of flash.

-- Owned the wireless connectivity stack delivering BLE GATT services for pairing and audio routing, multi-link role coordination across 3 paired devices, and OTA firmware update protocol with rollback, sustaining up to 3 paired hosts at 99.6% measured field connection rate.
+- Owned the BLE connectivity stack delivering GATT services for pairing and audio routing, multi-link role coordination, and an OTA update protocol with rollback, sustaining up to 3 paired hosts at a 99.6% field connection rate.

-- Drove hardware-level debugging with JTAG/SWD breakpoints via J-Link with GDB, logic-analyzer captures of I2C and SPI traffic, and oscilloscope timing analysis on critical signals, root-causing 32 escaped field bugs and cutting debug-cycle time from 3.2 days to 9 hours.
+- Drove hardware-level debugging with J-Link and JTAG/SWD breakpoints in GDB, logic-analyzer captures of I2C and SPI traffic, and oscilloscope timing on critical signals, root-causing 32 escaped field bugs and cutting debug-cycle time from 3.2 days to 9 hours.

-- Owned bare-metal startup and bootloader development including custom linker scripts and section layout, A/B-slot bootloader with signature verification, and memory-mapped I/O drivers without an OS, keeping the bootloader under 8 KB and hitting 240 ms cold boot across the fitness watch line.
+- Owned bare-metal startup and bootloader development in C, shipping custom linker scripts, an A/B-slot bootloader with signature verification, and memory-mapped I/O drivers without an OS, keeping the bootloader under 8 KB and hitting 240 ms cold boot across the fitness watch line.

-- Built the firmware test and certification program including Unity and Ceedling unit tests on host, hardware-in-the-loop suites against bench fixtures, and MISRA C static analysis and coverage gates, reaching 86% MC/DC branch coverage and earning ISO 26262 ASIL-B certification on the automotive nav line.
+- Built the firmware test and certification program in C with Unity unit tests on host, hardware-in-the-loop suites against bench fixtures, and MISRA C static analysis with coverage gates, reaching 86% MC/DC branch coverage and earning ISO 26262 ASIL-B certification on the automotive nav line.

-- Modernized the cross-compilation and OTA pipeline using GCC ARM and CMake reproducible builds, signed OTA update channels with staged rollout, and GitHub Actions firmware CI matrix, cutting full-product build time from 38 minutes to 6 minutes and shipping 28 OTA releases without rollback.
+- Modernized the cross-compilation and OTA pipeline using CMake with GCC ARM reproducible builds, signed OTA channels with staged rollout, and a GitHub Actions firmware CI matrix, cutting full-product build time from 38 minutes to 6 minutes and shipping 28 OTA releases without rollback.